The 2021 - 2022

-Cost-Share Assistance Program is Closed!
+Cost-Share Assistance Application is open

-See last year's Guidelines & Eligible Practices below.
+The 2021 - 2022 Guidelines & Eligible Practices are below.

-SOIL & WATER CONSERVATION DISTRICT
+EDGEWOOD SOIL & WATER CONSERVATION DISTRICT

 Eligible Applicants: Any person addressing a natural resource problem who owns land within the Edgewood Soil & Water Conservation District boundaries is eligible to apply for a cost-share conservation project.
 Properties within city limits are not eligible.

-Applications will be accepted from April 8, 2019 – May 24, 2019.
-Each application will be reviewed and ranked based on conservation merit and benefit to natural resources, and estimated project costs.
-All applications received will be ranked by June 6th.
+Application Review: Each application will be reviewed and ranked based on conservation merit and benefit to natural resources, and estimated project costs.

+Applicant Notification: All applications received will be ranked by June 2.
 Funding will be made to those who meet ranking criteria, until all funds are allocated.
 Notification letters will be mailed to all applicants within 10 days of completed ranking.

 Categories for applications: